jphmenzel/jpmlipidomics/README.md

 The code in this repository allows processing of LC-OzID-MS and LC-OzID-MS/MS files as well as mass spectrometry data from direct infusion ESI-MS as part of the workflow introduced in the associated publication.

 Usage of the code is explained in the Supplementary Information of the associated publication.

+IMPORTANT NOTE: Skyline (64-bit), version 21.1.0.278 was used for the analysis of the data in the associated publication.
+Newer versions (including the latest version of Skyline) may (are) not be compatible with the current version of this workflow.
+To download this version of Skyline, go to the Skyline MS website > release installation page for your system architecture (here 64-bit) > follow link for unplugged installer > "I Agree" > "Archive" link below the [Download] link > Skyline (64-bit) 21.1.0.278.

+Latest updates to the workflow:
+2022_11_10: Speed improvements of initial precursor analysis and generation of target lists.
+The first batch file in the workflow may run significantly faster (< 90 sec) than outlined in the Supplementary Information of the preprint published on BioRxiv (> 6 min).